 I’m with your doctor on this.
-Aspirin is an excellent, inexpensive therapy, and its cardiovascular benefits are backed by hundreds of studies and decades of clinical use.
+Daily aspirin is an excellent, inexpensive therapy, and its cardiovascular benefits are backed by hundreds of studies and decades of clinical use.

-Large clinical trials spanning many years have found that for people who’ve had a heart attack, stroke, or TIA (“mini-stroke”), low-dose aspirin reduces the likelihood of a repeat cardiac event.
+Large clinical trials spanning many years have found that for people who’ve had a heart attack, stroke or TIA (“mini-stroke”), low-dose aspirin daily reduces the likelihood of a repeat cardiac event.